Aliases for PSMD14 Gene

 GeneCards Summary for PSMD14 Gene

-PSMD14 (Proteasome (Prosome, Macropain) 26S Subunit, Non-ATPase, 14) is a Protein Coding gene.
-Diseases associated with PSMD14 include hereditary renal cell carcinoma.
-Among its related pathways are Signaling by GPCR and Downstream Signaling Events Of B Cell Receptor (BCR).
-GO annotations related to this gene include ubiquitin thiolesterase activity and proteasome binding.
+PSMD14 (Proteasome 26S Subunit, Non-ATPase 14) is a Protein Coding gene.
+Diseases associated with PSMD14 include Cystic Fibrosis and Angelman Syndrome.
+Among its related pathways are Downstream signaling events of B Cell Receptor (BCR) and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include metallopeptidase activity and proteasome binding.
+An important paralog of this gene is COPS5.

-Metalloprotease component of the 26S proteasome that specifically cleaves Lys-63-linked polyubiquitin chains.
-The 26S proteasome is involved in the ATP-dependent degradation of ubiquitinated proteins.
-Plays a role in response to double-strand breaks (DSBs): acts as a regulator of non-homologous end joining (NHEJ) by cleaving Lys-63-linked polyubiquitin, thereby promoting retention of JMJD2A/KDM4A on chromatin and restricting TP53BP1 accumulation.
+Component of the 26S proteasome, a multiprotein complex involved in the ATP-dependent degradation of ubiquitinated proteins.
+This complex plays a key role in the maintenance of protein homeostasis by removing misfolded or damaged proteins, which could impair cellular functions, and by removing proteins whose functions are no longer required.
+Therefore, the proteasome participates in numerous cellular processes, including cell cycle progression, apoptosis, or DNA damage repair.
+The PSMD14 subunit is a metalloprotease that specifically cleaves 'Lys-63'-linked polyubiquitin chains within the complex.
+Plays a role in response to double-strand breaks (DSBs): acts as a regulator of non-homologous end joining (NHEJ) by cleaving 'Lys-63'-linked polyubiquitin, thereby promoting retention of JMJD2A/KDM4A on chromatin and restricting TP53BP1 accumulation.
 Also involved in homologous recombination repair by promoting RAD51 loading.